 Town of Concord Archives

-The mission of the Town Archives is to collect, catalog, preserve, and provide access to the permanent and historically significant records of the Town of Concord Government.
+The mission of the Town Archives is to collect, catalog, preserve, and provide access to the permanent and historically significant governmental records of the Town of Concord.
 The Town Archives supports the Town and its residents by preserving Town records and making these records known and available to researchers, students, genealogists, scholars, authors, and anyone else who may wish to research the workings and history of New England town government.

 The holdings of the Town of Concord Archives include historical vital records (births, deaths, and marriages), town meeting minutes, select board records, annual reports, early town records (1639-1836), and the records of other departments, boards, and committees.
 We are working to create a much more detailed catalog of our holdings as well as make many of these records available digitally.

-The Town Archives is managed by the Municipal Archivist who works closely with the Curator of Special Collections of the Concord Free Public Library.
+The Town Archives is managed by the Municipal Archivist who works closely with the Curator for Special Collections of the Concord Free Public Library.
 For questions regarding the holdings of the Town of Concord Archives or to request access please contact us by email, mail, or phone.
 Written email requests are preferred so that we can provide you with a detailed response.

 - Is my request an archives request or a public records request?Town Records are moved, or accessioned, to the Town Archives when they are no longer in active use by the department, board, or committee that created them.
 In most cases, records created 50 years ago or earlier (pre-1970) have been moved to the Town Archives.
 For the quickest response, submit archives requests to the Municipal Archivist at the contact information above and follow the Town’s Public Records Access Guidelines for Public Records Requests.